Newborns Romeo and Juliet star in magical photoshoot

-Long ago in a land far away, Romeo and Juliet came into the world and the people gathered to celebrate.
+Once upon a time in a land far, far away, Romeo and Juliet came into the world and the people gathered to celebrate.

 Romeo Archangel Hernandez was born on March 19 at Coastal Carolina Hospital in Hardeeville, South Carolina.